Logan Stutz

 Logan Patrick Stutz (born May 27, 1988) is an American retired professional basketball player.
 He played the power forward and center positions during his playing career.
-From 2018 to 2021, he was the head coach and general manager for the Sudbury Five of the National Basketball League of Canada (NBLC).
-As of 2021, he is the director of player development for the Boston College Eagles.
+Since 2018, he has been the head coach and general manager for the Sudbury Five of the National Basketball League of Canada (NBLC).
+In 2021, he also accepted a temporary role as director of player development for the Boston College Eagles.

 Stutz played for the Windsor Express and the Niagara River Lions of the NBLC, being named Most Valuable Player (MVP) in 2016.
 He competed with Butler County Community College and then Washburn University at the collegiate level.
 He played high school basketball for Plaza Heights Christian Academy in Blue Springs, Missouri.

 Early life

-Logan was born on May 27, 1988 in Blue Springs, Missouri to Valerie and Bill Stutz.
+Logan was born on May 27, 1988, in Blue Springs, Missouri, to Valerie and Bill Stutz.
 He grew up playing sports in his backyard with his siblings; an older brother, a younger brother Garrett and a younger sister.
 Stutz later attended the small private school Plaza Heights Christian Academy in his hometown, where he played high school basketball as a point guard and graduated in 2007.
 His father was the head coach, and the team faced about three losses in Logan's entire career with Plaza Heights.